 Depending on the options installed, the electrical system is very direct and easy to troubleshoot.
 You have 12 volt and 120 volt circuits.
 The 12-volt circuit comes from your automotive battery, and an auxiliary battery if installed in the camper.
-The power enters the camper at the front through a three pronged or 7-pin connector (depending on camper), and is routed through the frame to the fuse panel located in the black IOTA load center, inside the camper.
-The 120 volt source of power (the outlet) is located on the outside driver side of the camper, and is also routed directly to the black IOTA load center in the kitchen cabinets.
+The power enters the camper at the front through a three pronged connector, and is routed through the frame to the fuse panel located in the load center, inside the camper.
+The 120 volt source of power (the outlet) is located on the outside driver side of the camper, and is routed directly to a "load center".

-When "shore" power is available, that is, 120 volt power from a source outside the camper, the 30amp IOTA electronic power converter will automatically supply 12 volt power to the lights, furnace, 12 volt receptacles, outside light(s), and ceiling fan, etc..
+When "shore" power is available, that is, 120 volt power from a source outside the camper, the electronic converter will automatically supply 12 volt power to the lights, furnace, 12 volt receptacles, outside light(s), and ceiling fan.
 If the camper is not connected to a 120 volt supply, the appliances will operate on 12 volt power from the truck battery and charging system, or, if installed, the auxiliary battery when the vehicle ignition is turned off.
-The function of the separator switch (with the aux. battery system) is to disengage the truck power supply (i.e. truck starting battery) when the truck is turned off, therefore keeping the truck battery fully charged.
+The function of the separator switch (with the aux. battery system) is to disengage the truck power supply (i.e. battery) when the truck is turned off, therefore keeping the truck battery fully charged.
 Disconnect 12 volt power to camper with the master switch (red push/pull knob near fuse panel & circuit breakers) if camper is not being used, over time the alarms may drain the battery.

-Notes regarding the red or silver 12v master kill switch inside the camper:
+Notes regarding the red 12v master kill switch inside the camper: